-When you think about it, halls, stairs and landings form a significant part of a family home and you spend a lot of time passing through them.
-For visitors they give a first impression of your home, so you want to be sure that they look great.
-We’ve been designing, restoring and decorating halls, stairs and landings for our clients around Bath and Bristol for the past 14 years, and here is a selection.
+When you think about it, halls, stairs and landings form a major part of a family home and you spend a lot of time passing through them.
+For visitors, the hall gives a first impression, so it should look great.
+We’ve been designing, restoring and decorating halls, stairs and landings for our clients around Bath and Bristol for the past 14 years.

 Decorating halls and staircases

-One of the most popular searches on our website are from readers looking for tips on refurbishing their halls, stairs and landings.
-They are usually looking for ideas for carpets, decoration, lighting and other features.
+One of the most popular searches on our website is how to refurbish halls, stairs and landings.
+People are looking for ideas on carpets, decoration, lighting and other features, and we show some of our designs below.

 Striped carpet on a winding staircase

 When it comes to a striped stair carpet, there’s nothing more frustrating than to see stripes that don’t line up.
-This is a particular problem with a broad striped carpet because the deviation is very obvious.
+This is a particular problem with a broad stripe because the deviation is very obvious.
 But there is a solution.
-We use a supplier who cuts between the loops, bends the stripes then re-fixes them so they all line up from tread to riser.
-Here, you can read more about striped carpet on winding stairs.
+We use a supplier who cuts between the loops, bends the stripes then re-fixes them so they all line up from tread to tread.
+We’ve written a separate blog on this topic: striped carpet on winding stairs.

 Victorian Staircase decoration